Full-time: One year; Part-time: Two years

 2.2 or above in science, technology, engineering and math subjects, or equivalent industrial experience (interviews might be required)

-The course team has a dedicated lab for teaching purposes in the Engineering Innovation Centre (EIC) building.
-There will be equipment like modern graphics processing unit (GPU) cards for running simulations of data science projects.
+You will benefit from a dedicated data science lab for teaching purposes in the new Engineering Innovation Centre (EIC) building.
+Equipment includes modern graphics processing unit (GPU) cards for running simulations of data science projects.

 The course team has domain experts with expertise in data science and related applications such as medical imaging, signal analysis for non-invasive inspection, computer aided diagnosis.